The internal languages of univalent categories: The Bicategory of Univalent Full Comprehension Categories

 \subsection{The Construction}

 Now we construct the bicategory $\FullCompCat$ using displayed bicategories.
 The idea is to build up this bicategory step by step.
-Starting with univalent categories, and we layerwise add the structures and properties to obtain full univalent comprehension categories.
-Each displayed bicategory represents one piece of the necessary data.
+Starting with univalent categories, and we layerwise add structures and properties to obtain full univalent comprehension categories.
+Each displayed bicategory represents one piece of the necessary data, and we use different layers to indicate the dependecies between the displayed bicategories.

 More specifically, we start with the bicategory $\UnivCat$ of univalent categories.
 On top of this bicategory, we define two displayed bicategories: $\UnivCatT$, which adds a terminal object, and $\UnivDispCat$, which adds a univalent displayed category (\cref{def:disp-bicat-terminal}).
 We take their product, which we denote by $\UnivDispCatT$, and we continue by defining the displayed bicategory $\CleavingT$ over $\total{\UnivDispCatT}$ (\cref{def:disp-bicat-cleaving}).
-Here we select out those displayed categories that have a cleaving.
+Here we select out those displayed categories that are equipped with a cleaving.

 Objects of $\total{\CleavingT}$ consists of a univalent category $\C$ with a terminal object and a univalent displayed category $\D$ over $\C$ with a cleaving.
 On top of $\total{\CleavingT}$ we define yet another displayed category, namely $\CompCat$ (\cref{def:disp-bicat-comp-cat}).
-This bicategory corresponds to the one defined by \citeauthor{coraglia:2024}~(\citeyear[Definition 7]{coraglia:2024}). except for the fact that we require the involved categories to be univalent.
+This bicategory corresponds to the one defined by Coraglia and Emmenegger~\cite[Definition 7]{coraglia:2024} except for the fact that we require the involved categories to be univalent.
 We finish the construction by taking a subbicategory to obtain $\FullCompCat$ (\cref{def:disp-bicat-full-comp-cat}).
 A pictorial overview of the construction is found in \Cref{fig:construction}.

 We start by defining $\UnivCatT$ and $\UnivDispCatT$.

 \begin{defi} We define the displayed bicategory \conceptDef{$\UnivCatT$}{Bicategories.Core.Examples.StructuredCategories}{disp_bicat_terminal_obj} over $\UnivCat$ as $\subbicatD{\Pred}{\Qred}$ where $\Pred$ expresses that a univalent category has a terminal object and where $\Qred$ expresses that a functor preserves terminal objects.